wispoffates/ArtMap/README.md

 PLEASE HAVE BACKUPS!
 1.14 support required some changes around how Art is stored so please, please have Art.db backed up.
 Spigot and Paper 1.14.3 are now supported by the Master Branch (Version 3.2.0+) along with continued 1.13 support.

+## Release 3.3.6
+* Fix incorrect assumption that Denizen includes Depenizen classed causing a ClassNotFoundException on startup.

 ## Release 3.3.4
 * Updated anvilgui - Brush for saving artwork will now work on 1.14.4